Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 1. The Neonatal Stage (0 to 2 Weeks)

-Puppies are altricial species and born blind and deaf, which makes them very vulnerable during the neonatal stage (or infantile stage).
+Puppies are altricial species and are born blind and deaf, which makes them very vulnerable during the neonatal stage (or infantile stage).
 For this reason, they must stay close to their mother in order to be fed, stay warm, and survive; mom dogs tend to be particularly protective during this stage.
 The mother dog will also help the puppies to eliminate during this stage of development by licking their bottoms; this stimulates the puppies to pee and poop.

 Puppies aren't very mobile at this age, and besides sleeping a lot, may attempt to crawl.
 It is common for them to twitch in their sleep in a state called "activated sleep," which helps them with development.
 At this age, neonates are also able to detect heat and body warmth and reunite with their mom and littermates in case they get separated.